Overall, you won't find a better deal than a 0% interest rate with a balance transfer to another credit card.

 If the lender charges an origination fee, the money will either be taken out of your loan (which means you may need to apply for a slightly larger loan than your current credit card debt), or it could be added to the amount you need to repay.

 Many balance transfer cards charge a balance transfer fee, which is often 3% or 5% of the amount you transfer to the card.
 Some cards don’t have balance transfer fees, but they also generally don’t offer a 0% promotional APR.
-You can quickly sort cards based on the transfer fee and promotional rate on our website.

 In either case, you’ll also want to watch out for late payment fees and read the loan’s or card’s terms to see what other types of fees may apply.